larampc/VolunteerU/README.md

 ### Product Vision

-For members of the FEUP community and organizations who want to be a part of the volunteering world, VolunteerU is an app that facilitates the creation, divulgation and participation in volunteering initiatives, all in one place.
+~~For members of the FEUP community and organizations who want to be a part of the volunteering world, VolunteerU is an app that facilitates the creation, divulgation and participation in volunteering initiatives, all in one place.~~
+VolunteerU is an app designed for the FEUP community and organizations to discover, share, and participate in volunteering activities effortlessly, streamlining the volunteering experience into one convenient platform.

 ### Features and Assumptions